iamdhrutipatel/BreasTest/README.md

 #### 3. Execute all the cells consecutively to see the accurecy of all model and the graphical reprentaion of the data.

-#### 4. After fireing the queries, at the end of all the algorithms we will be able to predict if the diagnosis is malignant or benign.
+#### 4. After firing the queries, at the end of all the algorithms we will be able to predict if the diagnosis is malignant or benign.

 ## Results
 Algorithm | Accuracy